Khandoker09/Khandoker09/project.md

 For collecting raw data from the internet web scraping is needed.
 I have done some scraping on Twitter, Scopus, or some other website to scrape raw data.
 Often for scraping raw data we need special requirements and special API keys.
 As a researcher, the API key has certain limitations too.

 ### Regex project
 - collecting link from any text and convert them to a markdown format and save them in '.md' file.
+For more detail follow the [link](https://github.com/Khandoker09/regex)